 No long-term commitment or upfront payments, you can increase or decrease capacity as you need it and pay (by the second) only for what you use.
 This can be more expensive than Azure’s other pricing options, but this option often gives customers the flexibility and availability needed for mission-critical, unpredictable workloads.
 Learn more about Azure pay-as-you-go instances.

 Azure’s reserved virtual machine instances offer customers a way to purchase compute capacity at 72% less than they would with pay-as-you-go.
 The discount is afforded with a one or three year commitment to a virtual machine in a specific region.
 Predictable workloads and long-term applications that need to run 24/7 can be a good match for reserved VMs.
 Learn more about Azure Reserved VMs.

 What’s the difference between Spot VMs and Low Priority VMs?

 Now decommissioned, Low Priority VMs were offered at a fixed price.
 With Spot VMs, customers can bid on spare capacity, and set the price they are willing to pay for compute.
-Prices for Spot VMs fluctuate based on demand and availability, and vary based on the capacity for size or SKU in an Azure region.
-If there are spot VMs that meet requirements and are priced below your cost ceiling, your workload will run.
-If the cost of spot VMs exceeds the maximum, or if Azure needs the capacity back, the VMs will be terminated.
+Prices for an Azure Spot VM fluctuates based on demand and availability, and varies based on the capacity for size or SKU in an Azure region.
+If there are Azure spot instances that meet requirements and are priced below your cost ceiling, your workload will run.
+If the cost of an Azure spot VM exceeds the maximum, or if Azure needs the capacity back, the VM will be terminated.